rsmets/minesweeper-cli/MCP-INTEGRATION.md

 }
 ```

-### Cursor IDE
+### Windsurf IDE

-For Cursor, you can configure MCP servers in your settings:
+For Windsurf IDE, you can configure MCP servers in your settings:

 ```json
 {